schoeberl/chisel-lab/lab5/README.md

 sbt "runMain CountSevenSeg"
 ```

-Then create a Vivado project for the 7-segment display test, synthesize
+Then, create a Vivado project for the 7-segment display test, synthesize
 your design, and configure the FPGA.

 An .xdc file (```sevenseg-cnt.xdc```) with the pin definitions is available.
-For more information look into the
+For more information, look into the
 [Basys 3](https://reference.digilentinc.com/reference/programmable-logic/basys-3/start?redirect=1)
 documentation.
 You can also find the pin definitions in the
 [Schematic of the IO](https://reference.digilentinc.com/basys3/refmanual#basic_io).

-When your design is working in the FPGA, show it to a TA for an OK
+When your design works in the FPGA, show it to a TA for an OK
 tick in the list. **This is part of your grade.**